This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Updated: 18th April 2022

 Libraries have always have always been a special place for me.
 The opportunity to read, study and learn in a peaceful environment, and for free, is something I believe everyone should have access to the world over.
-Since I started travelling, they have also become an ideal escape from home-sickness and travel worries.
-Settling into a seat, grabbing a book and losing myself in the pages has become my go-to travel reset.
+Since I started travelling, they have also become an ideal escape from homesickness and travel worries.
+Settling into a seat, grabbing a book, and losing myself in the pages has become my go-to travel reset.

 There are some truly incredible libraries in the world.
 From ancient parchment collections to modern-architectural wonders, you can get as lost in the grandeur of many libraries as much as you can in the stories they contain.

 1. John Rylands Library, Manchester

 Ever since I saw a photo of John Rylands Library in Manchester I knew I had to visit and last month I finally got the chance to tour its impressive vaulted ceilings and hidden collections.

 The building itself is actually late-Victorian, although against the backdrop of Manchester’s modern city you could easily assume it dates back later than 1900.
 Still open to the public, it was founded by the wife of John Rylands in his name and memory.

 Now part of the University of Manchester it’s pretty much a real-life Hogwarts studying room and one of the highlights of any visit to the city.
 More info.

 2. Mafra Palace Library, Portugal

 One of my favourite discoveries so far in Portugal is the Mafra Palace.